CompPhysics/InsightPhysicsImmersionWeek/people.md

 ## Teaching Assistants (In-Class and Slack)

 ### Christian Drischler

 ![Christian](docs/src/JuliesMaterial/TeachingPics/Christian.jpg)

 Hi, my name is Christian!
 I joined Michigan State University in October 2020 as FRIB Theory Fellow.
 Prior to that I was a postdoctoral Humboldt Fellow at University of California, Berkeley.
 In 2017 I graduated from Technical University Darmstadt, Germany, with a doctoral degree in physics.
 My research interests include the study of strongly interacting matter under the extreme conditions present in neutron stars.
-Neutron stars are the densest objects in the observable Universe, only second to black holes.
+Neutron stars are among the densest objects in the observable Universe, only second to black holes.
 Some of the tools used in this research are: effective field theory, Bayesian methods, automated code generation, and high-performance computing.

 ### Jane Kim